$0 Colorado Foster Care Quick-Start Checklist

 Private CPA makes sense if:

-- You want statewide placement access and faster first placement
+• You want statewide placement access and want to compare broader placement opportunities

 The Colorado Foster Care Licensing Guide includes a comparison framework with specific questions to ask agencies during your orientation visit, so you can evaluate fit before you commit to a licensing pathway.